micmejia/bible-dump/AMPC/Haggai/Hag 2.md

-And I will shake all nations and the [^a]desire _and_ the precious things of all nations shall come in, and I will fill this house with splendor, says the Lord of hosts.
+And I will shake all nations and the desire _and_ the precious things of all nations shall come in, and I will fill this house with splendor, says the Lord of hosts.